mscottreynolds/cse210-02/README.md

 - If a player decides not to play again the game is over.

 ## Design
+---
 The principle of abstraction is applied to represent a single player, a single card, and the game director.

 A class named Player will keep track of the players current points and current guess.
 It will have two attributes, self.current_points, which will be initialized with 300, self.current_guess which will store the users current guess, and self.play_again which will be initialized with 'y' to indicate the users desire to keep playing.

 A class named Card will be used to represent a card drawn by the director.
 It will have one attribute, self.value, which will be initialized with a random value from 1 to 13.

 A class named Director will control the flow of the game.
 It will have a primary method, self.start_game(), to start the game, initialize a player and first card, and control the main game loop.
 The loop will display the current card and get the players guess.
-A new card will be generated and compared to players guess and points updated.
+A new card will be generated, displayed, and compared to players guess.
+Points are then updated.
 If the player still has points, the player will be asked if they want to play again.
 The loop will repeat as long as the player wants to keep playing and their points are above zero.

 ## Project Structure
 ---